MotionLang/motion/SECURITY.md

 ## Reporting a Vulnerability

 If the vulnerability is not severe, create a Github issue.
-If the vulnerability is widespread, create an advisory.
+If the vulnerability is widespread, or otherwise dangerous, create a security advisory.